AdobeDocs/experience-manager-forms-cloud-service.en/help/aem-forms-cloud-service-communications-batch-processing.md

 * **configName**: Specify Unique name of the batch.
 For example, `wknd-job`
 * **dataSourceConfigUri**: Specify location of the Batch Data Store configuration.
 It can be relative or absolute path of the configuration.
 For example: `/conf/global/settings/forms/usc/batch/wknd-batch`
 * **outputTypes**: Specify output formats: PDF or Print.
-If you us ethe Print output type, use the renderType property to specify the format of print output.
+If you us the Print output type, use the renderType property to specify the format of print output.
 The supported formats are PCL, PS, ZPL.
 * **template**: Specify absolute or relative path of the template.
 For example, `crx:///content/dam/formsanddocuments/wknd/statements.xdp`

 For example, you include the following JSON in the body of HTTP APIs to create a batch named wknd-job: